ChristianoBraga/PiFramework/README.md

 ## Acknowledgements

-&pi;-lib is a result of a collaboration with [Fabrício Chalub](http://fcbr.github.io), [José Meseguer](https://dblp.uni-trier.de/pers/hd/m/Meseguer:Jos=eacute=) and [Peter D. Mosses](http://www.cs.swan.ac.uk/~cspdm/).
+The &Pi; framework is a result of a collaboration with [Fabrício Chalub](http://fcbr.github.io), [José Meseguer](https://dblp.uni-trier.de/pers/hd/m/Meseguer:Jos=eacute=) and [Peter D. Mosses](http://www.cs.swan.ac.uk/~cspdm/).
 The signature of &pi;-lib has the same roots as the [Component Based Semantics](https://plancomps.csle.cs.rhul.ac.uk/taosd2015/) in the [Programming Language Components and Specifications project](https://plancomps.csle.cs.rhul.ac.uk/).
-The semantic framework that &pi;-lib implements is &pi;-automata, a generalization of Plotkin's Interpreting Automata.
+The &pi;-automata formalism a generalization of Plotkin's Interpreting Automata.